-A characteristic impedance as listed in Table 12 is recommended for unshielded flat or twisted pair ribbon cable.
+In general, cables having the characteristic impedances given in Section 9.6.3.1 are not available; however, impedances that are somewhat different are satisfactory.
+A characteristic impedance as listed in Table 12 is recommended for unshielded flat cable or twisted pair ribbon cable.
 To minimize discontinuances and signal reflections, cables of different impedances should not be used in the same bus.
 Implementations may require trade-offs in shielding effectiveness, cable length, the number of loads, transfer rates, and cost to achieve satisfactory system operation.
-If you mix shielded and unshielded cables within the same SCSI bus, the effect of impedance mismatch must be carefully considered.
-Proper impedance matching is especially important to maintain adequate margin at Fast-20 (Ultra SCSI) and transfer rates.
+If shielded and unshielded cables are mixed within the same SCSI bus, the effect of impedance mismatch must be carefully considered.
+Proper impedance matching is especially important in order to maintain adequate margin at FAST SCSI transfer rates.

-"N" models use non-shielded cable connectors.
+Models "N" use nonshielded cable connectors.
 Use a 50-conductor flat cable or 25 twisted pair cable.
-Use a minimum conductor size of 28 AWG to minimize noise effects.
+A minimum conductor size of 28 AWG should be used to minimize noise effects.

-Suggested non-shielded flat cable part numbers are:
+Suggested nonshielded flat cable part numbers are: